celestiaorg/docs/nodes/consensus-node.md

 The reccomendations here are assuming that the consensus node is responsible for servicing a celestia-node bridge node.
 It is optimized to do that and minimize storage requirements.
-This means storing all the block data by setting the `min-retain-blocks = 0`, but pruning past the last 10 state snapshots.
+This means storing all the block data by setting the `min-retain-blocks = 0`, but pruning all but the last 10 state snapshots.

 `config.toml`: